El Salvador approves indefinite presidential reelection and extends presidential terms to 6 years

 Lawmaker Ana Figueroa from the New Ideas party had proposed the changes to five articles of the constitution.
 The proposal also included eliminating the second round of the election where the two top vote-getters from the first round face off.

-New Ideas and its allies in the National Assembly quickly approved the proposals with the supermajority they hold.
+New Ideas and its allies in the Legislative Assembly quickly approved the proposals with the supermajority they hold.
 The vote passed with 57 in favor and three opposed.

-Bukele overwhelmingly won reelection last year despite a constitutional ban, after Supreme Court justices selected by his party ruled in 2021 that it allowed reelection to a second five-year term.
+Bukele overwhelmingly won reelection last year despite a constitutional ban, after Supreme Court justices selected by his party ruled in 2021 to allow reelection to a second five-year term.

+Observers have worried that Bukele had a plan to consolidate power since at least 2021, when a newly elected Congress with a strong governing party majority voted to remove the magistrates of the constitutional chamber of the Supreme Court.
+Those justices had been seen as the last check on the popular president.

+Since then, Bukele has only grown more popular.
+The Biden administration's initial expressions of concern gave way to quiet acceptance as Bukele announced his run for reelection.
+With the return of U.S. President Donald Trump to the White House in January, Bukele had a new powerful ally and quickly offered Trump help by taking more than 200 deportees from other countries into a newly built prison for gang members.

 Figueroa argued Thursday that federal lawmakers and mayors can already seek reelection as many times as they want.